erinnichols/micro-wake-word-operator/README.md

 | validation | 10 | 1 | Single augmented version |
 | testing | 1 | 1 | Simulates real streaming inference |

 Existing splits are skipped automatically.
-If a partial mmap is detected it's cleaned up and regenerated.
+Partial mmaps are detected, cleaned up, and regenerated.

 > **Tip:** At 50k samples on a GPU this takes roughly 20–40 minutes.
 Don't close Jupyter during this step.